Christina Parajon Skinner

 Professor Skinner received her J.D. from Yale Law School, and an A.B. from the School of Public and International Affairs at Princeton University, with a concentration in international economics.
 She received certificates of proficiency in European Politics and Society, and Spanish Language and Culture.

 Professor Skinner is also active in the non-profit space.
 She is a member of the Board of Trustees of the Bronxville School, serving as Vice President of the Board from 2024-2026.
 She is also a member of the Community Board of the New York Presbyterian Hospital, Westchester Campus.
-Professor Skinner is married with four children.
+Professor Skinner is married with five children.

 EDUCATION